LukasZahradnik/PyNeuraLogic/docs/inference_engine.rst

 There might be cases where we want to reuse defined rules on the different knowledge bases (e.g., on different cities' underground systems) or extend the knowledge base for some queries (e.g., add additional routes).

-We can extend the current knowledge base defined in the template using the :code:`set_knowledge` method.
+We can extend the current knowledge defined in the template using the :code:`set_knowledge` method.

 .. code-block:: Python

     engine.set_knowledge(additional_knowledge)

-We can also set a knowledge base that will extend the knowledge base defined in the template but will ignore the knowledge base set by the :code:`set_knowledge` method.
+We can also set a knowledge that will extend the knowledge base defined in the template but will ignore the knowledge set by the :code:`set_knowledge` method.
 This knowledge base will be considered only for the context of the query.

 .. code-block:: Python